azral1962/min-book/src/lib.typ

     }

     // Numbering showed after TOC.
-    // TODO: part and chapter default names based on text.lang with linguify. if query(selector(label("outline")).before(here())).len() != 0 {
+    if query(selector(label("outline")).before(here())).len() != 0 {
       if title != none {
         patterns.at(1) = title.at(1) + " " + patterns.at(1)